 Problems can arise, however, if a CA is compromised or mis-issues a publicly-trusted certificate.
-When this happens it may take weeks before the CA can revoke any improperly issued certificates.
+When this happens it may take weeks before the CA can identify and revoke any improperly issued certificates.

-To address this problem, Google introduced the Certificate Transparency (CT) project.
+To address this problem, the Certificate Transparency (CT) open framework has been introduced.
 The CT framework allows anyone to log, audit, and monitor publicly-trusted TLS certificates newly issued by any CA.

 To help you take advantage of this framework, we have a built a free monitoring tool to help you discover any certificates that have been newly issued for specific domains.

 Our Certificate Transparency Monitoring Tool works by continuously fetching and storing data from a set of known public Certificate Authority CT logs.
 You can use our Certificate Transparency API to search the data store for newly issued certificates, or to subscribe domains for certificate alerts and phishing alerts.

 By subscribing a domain to certificate alerts, we can notify you whenever a new certificate has been issued for that domain.

 We will the begin sending you webhook notifications whenever new certificates are issued for any of the subscribed domains.